This article may contain compensated links. Please read the disclosure for more info.

 Both these intervals are exactly 3 whole tones apart.
 They are also called "tritone" intervals.

 Now the fun bit!
-Each musical interval can of course also be altered using sharps and flats, also called accidentals!
+Each musical interval can, of course, be altered using sharps and flats, also called accidentals!

 So, what happens then?